Dharma Productions

 Dharma Productions Pvt.
 Ltd. is an Indian film production and distribution company established by Yash Johar in 1976.
 It was taken over in 2004, after his death, by his son, Karan Johar.
 Based in Mumbai, it mainly produces and distributes Hindi films.

 In July 2016, a new sector of the company was launched called Dharma 2.0, which focuses on producing advertising commercials.
 Another subsidiary of the studio was created in November 2018, called Dharmatic Entertainment, which produces film and television content for online distribution platforms.

 History

 1980–1998

 The company's first production was Raj Khosla's Dostana (1980), starring Amitabh Bachchan, Shatrughan Sinha, and Zeenat Aman.
-The film was the highest-grossing Bollywood film of the year.
+The film was one of the highest-grossing Bollywood films of the year.

 The company then went on to produce Duniya (1984) and Muqaddar Ka Faisla (1987), neither of which performed well at the box office.
 This was followed by Agneepath (1990), which did not emerge as a commercial success at that time but was later regarded as a cult film.
 It also won a National Film Award for its lead actor, Amitabh Bachchan.
 The company's next two films, Gumrah (1993) and Duplicate (1998), which were both directed by Mahesh Bhatt, met with moderate success at the box office.